 All put together, Streap is an excellent hill.
 We paired it up with an ascent of Streap Comhlaidh and another Corbett, Braigh nan Uamhachan, completing a round trip of ‘feet in front of the bothy fire’ to 'feet in front of the bothy fire’ of 12 hours (our slowness in part due to our travel being hampered greatly by deep snow).
 The next again day, we made an ascent of another Corbett, Beinn a’Chrulaiste, via the fun scramble, Pink Rib.

-View more photos from my Streap winter hiking adventure over on Behance.
+View more photos from my Streap winter hiking adventure in my image library.

 (Gear note - A few posts back, I advocated travelling light in the mountains.
 All the images on this fun winter hiking adventure were taken with a pro camera body and a single 24mm f2.8 lens, which I stuffed into a Lowepro Toploader AW75 camera bag for protection whilst I was on the move.
 Being able to take minimal photo gear into the mountains - and not the full quota of camera and lighting equipment, as I would if I was shooting for a client - definitely does make for a much more pleasant carrying experience).